wjgilmore/wjgilmore/README.md

 ## About Treehouse

 Treehouse is an award-winning online platform that has taught more than 1 million people how to code and design.

+## CodeMash

+I'm (now long retired) cofounder of the popular <a href="https://www.codemash.org/">CodeMash Conference</a>, the largest multi-day developer event in the Midwest.
+Although I'm no longer involved in the organization, attending the event and companion KidzMash conference has become a much anticipated few days for me and the family.
+Away from the keyboard you'll find me hanging out with the family, hunched over a chess board, or having fun with DIY electronics.